-While you should not respond to the cyber bully online (or offline) you should also not delete their messages.
+Of course, you shouldn’t respond to the cyber bully online (or offline) don’t get rid of their messages.
 That’s right, do NOT delete their messages.
 Also try to save as much information you can about chats, IM’s, text messages, blog posts, websites, etc.

 This will show just how often the cyber bullying takes place, at what times and from where.
 Every computer, server and device connected over the (TCP/IP) network has a unique IP (Internet Protocol) address.
 Police along with the cyber bully’s ISP (Internet Service Provider) can use this information to trace the bully right to their house.

 Report the bullying to your Internet Provider, Police and Schools

 You need to let appropriate authorities know about the cyber bullying or they cannot take corrective action.
 Cyber bullying is not something you want to ignore.
 It is your responsibility to report this behavior so the perpetrators can be dealt with.